 Aerial baiting in Victoria

-Aerial baiting in Victoria is part of a coordinated effort to reduce the impact of wild dogs on livestock producers.
+Aerial baiting in Victoria is part of a coordinated effort to reduce the impact on livestock and livestock production.
 Aerial baiting complements on-ground measures by public and private land managers such as:

 • baiting